How to Manage Your Home Medicine Cabinet Properly — A Practical Guide

 - adhesive plasters in various sizes,

-- elastic and gauze bandages,
+- elastic and dressing bandages,

 - sterile gauze pads,